Mindful/cardbuilder/docs/source/contributing/contrib_data_source.rst

         return dumps(json)

 This almost no work, and could do even less - returning entirety of the json content (instead of just `data`) would also be fine.
 The heavy lifting happens in the second method you'll need to implement, which is ``parse_word_content``.
-This method takes the data that was either just retrieved by ``_quey_api`` or automatically loaded from the cache, converts it into a :ref:`LookupData <lookup_data>` object and returns that.
+This method takes the data that was either just retrieved by ``_query_api`` or automatically loaded from the cache, converts it into a :ref:`LookupData <lookup_data>` object and returns that.
 The actual parsing logic will depend entirely on the content returned by the API in question (or the HTML content of the scraped webpage), but you can look at examples in existing DataSources.

 Keep in mind that although each invocation of ``parse_word_content`` is called with specific string form, many online data sources have built-in search and will return multiple forms of the word.
 Consequently, it's generally a good idea to look for *all* forms of the word in the results from your query, as opposed to just the form that was passed in.